bhk/rio/doc/concepts.md

 to look at the text, not just its indentation.

 In Rio, the solution is to examine the content of the line or lines that begin a new indentation level.
-Test that introduces a multi-line block -- assignments, `if` statements, etc. -- can easily be distinguished from other lines.
+Text that introduces a multi-line block -- assignments, `if` statements, etc. -- can easily be distinguished from other lines.
 Such lines begin a new block, and other such lines are treated as continuation lines.